About HIPAA Compliance at the University of Minnesota

 - Office of Institutional Compliance (OIC)

-- Office of Information Technology - Security (OIT-Security)
+- Office of Information Technology - University Information Security (UIS)

 - Office of Measurement Services (OMS)